LATEST UPDATE: 15 September 2020

 Community recycling centres

-Some Some community recycling centres (CRC), run by Surrey County Council, have reopened with new social distancing rules.
-The reopened sites includes Martyrs Lane community recycling centre in Woking.
+Some Some community recycling centres (CRC), run by Surrey County Council, are open with strict social distancing rules.
+There is a site located within Woking borough, this is the Martyrs Lane community recycling centre.

 Waste and recycling collections

 Joint Waste Solutions is running a normal waste and recycling service at present.

 Due to advice to stay at home, Joint Waste Solutions is experiencing more demand for its services and it has issued advice on how residents can assist collections during this busy time.

 Residents are requested to put out their bins for collection the night before their scheduled collection.